kfly2fly/Flask-Web-Repo/README.md

     Created forms for user input.
 Created buttons and login fields.
     Added a database to track users using SQLAlchemy.
 I'm pretty familiar with sql but this was new to me.
 Its a Object Oriented database so it was interesting to get my hands on.

+10/17/21:
+    Today I followed a tutorial that brings my application up to industry standards.
+    Before this I used a module structure where I had 1 main python file that ran my application.
+I got rid of this in favor of a python package.
+    The application now runs from a __inti__.py file and this will allow for a better division of files and tasks.
+This particularly helps out the SQLAlchemy stuff because I was having to deal with a circular import.